stackitcloud/stackit-cli/docs/stackit_postgresflex_backup_list.md

-## stackit postgresflex instance backups list
+## stackit postgresflex backup list

 Lists all backups which are available for a specific PostgreSQL Flex instance